mich-murphy/mich-murphy.com/blog/content/systemd-services-and-timers-nixos.md

 };
 ```
 If it makes sense for your use case, you may simply want to add the script to be run inside of `/etc/nixos/configuration.nix`.

+If you want to read more about the systemd security settings above you can find a high level explanation [here](https://xeiaso.net/blog/paranoid-nixos-2021-07-18) and details of each individual setting at [systemd.exec(5)](https://man7.org/linux/man-pages/man5/systemd.exec.5.html).
+A helpful command you can run to being reviewing security of services is `systemd-analyze security example.service`.

 ## Separating Service Script